 Origins of the knowledge economy

-Higher education and Scandinavia’s economic development
+Higher education and Scandinavia’s development, ca. 1800–1929

 While there is much theoretical and empirical literature examining the role of education in long-term growth, less understood is how different types of education — and the specialisation of skills implicit in higher education — shape development.